vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/hari-harAbheda-imposition.md

 One is free to present one's views, but it would be good to do so without misrepresenting the views of other people.

 ## Pey-ALHvAr
-[vinay vAraNAsI](https://youtu.be/zcr2pQOtRDI?t=552) - tirupati image does not have an axe; rather venkaTeshvara manifested himself in that form for the ALHvAr, and he described it as such -  ([TW](https://www.youtube.com/watch?v=zPaJKAuB8Q0)) .
+[vinay vAraNAsI](https://youtu.be/zcr2pQOtRDI?t=552) - tirupati image does not have an axe or snake ornaments; rather venkaTeshvara manifested himself in that form for the ALHvAr, and he described it as such -  ([TW](https://www.youtube.com/watch?v=zPaJKAuB8Q0)) .
 Just as venkaTeshvara manifesting in the form of a fish, or tortoise doesn't mean he is identical with those animals; the same applies to this manifestation.
 Separation of deities may be verified from the ALvAr's other works.

 ## jnAnasambandha